 I know all of this sounds bleak, Meghan, but there is hope.
 Hope in the form of the grift.

 Here’s what you’re going to do, Meghan.
 You’re going to call the Toronto Public Library and ask to rent out a room.
 Nothing crazy — we both know you don’t actually have readers — but, like, a 120-seat theatre, yeah?
 It’ll cost you $174.59 an hour, so start saving up stat.
-Now make a flyer that’s, like, “Meghan Murphy Discusses the Impact of Gender Identity Laws on Women” — nothing crazy, just mean enough that it’ll make the transes angry and just vague enough that you can call the transes shrill crazies for getting pissed at you.
+Now make a flyer that’s, like, “Meghan Murphy Discusses the Impact of Gender Identity Laws on Women” — again, nothing crazy, just mean enough that it’ll make the transes angry and just vague enough that you can call the transes shrill lunatics for getting pissed at you.
 Wait for one of them to snap a picture of the flyer on a lamppost and post it on Twitter and be like, “@torontolibrary how is this okay?”
 And then watch as the Twitter outrage cycle starts.